Emma Sulkowicz: Untitled Protest Performance

 On January 30, 2018, Sulkowicz was documented protesting at two New York City museums and a subway station.
-During the protest, Sulkowicz posed for several photographs in front of Chuck Close paintings at The Museum of Modern Art and The Metropolitan Museum of Art, a Close mosaic in a subway station, as well as in front of Picasso's Les Demoiselles d'Avignon.
-Sulkowicz wore black lingerie, with home-made pasties made of tape, and covered their body with drawn-on asterisks.
-Sulkowicz stated that the protest was a response to a New York Times article from January 28, in which members of the art world, responding to allegations of sexual harassment against artist Chuck Close, debated over the future of art created by individuals accused of improper behavior.
-Among the people quoted in the article was Jock Reynolds, the then-director of the Yale University Art Gallery, who stated, "Pablo Picasso was one of the worst offenders of the 20th century in terms of his history with women.
+During the protest, Sulkowicz posed for several photographs in front of Chuck Close paintings at The Museum of Modern Art and The Metropolitan Museum of Art, a Close mosaic in a subway station, and in front of Picasso's Les Demoiselles d'Avignon.
+Sulkowicz wore black lingerie, with home-made pasties made of tape, and covered her body with drawn-on asterisks.

+Sulkowicz said that the protest was a response to a New York Times article from January 28, in which members of the art world, responding to allegations of sexual harassment against artist Chuck Close, debated over the future of art created by individuals accused of improper behavior.
+Among the people quoted in the article was Jock Reynolds, the then-director of the Yale University Art Gallery, who said, "Pablo Picasso was one of the worst offenders of the 20th century in terms of his history with women.
 Are we going to take his work out of the galleries?
 At some point you have to ask yourself, is the art going to stand alone as something that needs to be seen?"
-Sulkowicz was reportedly "appalled" by the comments, asking, "are you only showing work by Harvey Weinstein?"
+Sulkowicz was reportedly "appalled" by the comments, asking, "Are you only showing work by Harvey Weinstein?"
 The protest was described as a "performance" in the media, and as "performative action" by the artist.